andykorth/oogcapitalmanagement/content/credit-bureau/index.md

 ---
-title: "OOG Credit Bureau"
+title: "Galactic Credit Bureau"
 featured_image: 'images/Concept-fakeConsole.png'
-summary: OOG Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.
+summary: Galactic Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.
-description: OOG Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.
+description: Galactic Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.
 omit_header_text: true
 tags: tool
 ---

-# OOG Credit Bureau
+# Galactic Credit Bureau

-OOG Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.
+The Galactic Credit Bureau is a public data collection agency that consolidates information on borrowers and provides it to potential lenders.

 Submitting information on your borrowers is optional, but if you use this data in making credit-worthyness evaluations, please consider adding your information.
+To automatically submit your information, join the `76879762` [FIO group}(https://fio.fnar.net), and check the Contract Data box.

 The primary goal of this project is to centralize information about borrowers, so lenders are aware of how many loans a borrower may have.
 You may report various types of lending: